-- (3) A notice by members of a Committee under paragraph (2) shall be deemed to have been given upon delivery to the Chairperson or Vice-Chairperson's official email address and by delivery of the notice to the office of the Chairperson or Vice-Chairperson, as the case may be. - (4) A notice by the Clerk calling for a meeting under paragraph (2) shall be deemed to have been given upon circulation of the notice in the offices of Senators and posting on notice boards in the precincts of Parliament or through such other means as the Clerk may determine to be expedient in the circumstances.
+- (2) The members of a Committee desiring to make a resolution under paragraph (1) shall serve the Chairperson or Vice-Chairperson with a written notice of the intended vote of no confidence and may, if they constitute a majority, request the Clerk to call for a meeting at the expiry of three days after the giving of such notice. - (3) A notice by members of a Committee under paragraph (2) shall be deemed to have been given upon delivery to the Chairperson or Vice-Chairperson's official email address and by delivery of the notice to the office of the Chairperson or Vice-Chairperson, as the case may be. - (4) A notice by the Clerk calling for a meeting under paragraph (2) shall be deemed to have been given upon circulation of the notice in the offices of Senators and posting on notice boards in the precincts of Parliament or through such other means as the Clerk may determine to be expedient in the circumstances.

-202. Original vote
+208. Original vote

+(1) The Chairperson of a Comm ittee of the Senate shall have e an original vote but not a cas ting vote.

+(2) Parag grap h (1 ) shall not appl y to the • Chairpers on of the Se nate Busine SS Con nmit tee , THE STANDIN NG ORD ERS C F THE SENA ATE 133

-- (1) The Chairperson of a Committee of the Senate shall have an original vote but not a casting vote. - (2) Paragraph (1) shall not apply to the Chairperson of the Senate Business Committee, Procedure and Rules Committee and Liaison Committee, who shall have neither an original nor a casting vote.
+Procedure and Rules Committee and Liaison Committee, who shall have neither an original nor a casting vote.

-203. Attendance by non-members of Select Committee
+209. Attendance by non-members of Select Committee